Hezbollah armed strength: Post-2006

 Following the 2006 war, Hezbollah undertook an after action review of their weaponry and tactics.
 Hezbollah rated the performance of their bunkers and camouflaged firing positions in fenced off "security pockets" in rural areas as worthwhile.
 Hezbollah's review found that the group's "village guard" reservists, almost entirely veterans from the insurgency, had performed well.
 Hezbollah fighters reportedly knew their local terrain intimately, understood their mission, and had absolute confidence in victory.
 The Islamic Revolutionary Guard Corps' Quds Force (IRGC-QF) also wrote a lessons-learned review for Hezbollah, who reportedly adopted a number of its recommendations.
 Following the war, the IRGC-QF increased transfers of materiel, funding, training, and intelligence sharing.
 There has been virtually no rocket fire onto northern Israel following the war, and Hezbollah disavows the few attacks that do happen.

+Since the 2006 war, Hezbollah has continued to substantially grow its weapons arsenal, manpower, and intelligence appatus.
+Hezbollah is widely used as the textbook definition of a hybrid actor, with conventional and unconventional warfare capabilities.
+As a hybrid actor, Hezbollah's main weakness is its need to maintain civilian support to hide among the population, while causing great harm to civilians if war breaks out.
+This causes Hezbollah to have to justify its actions to maintain public support and to avoid war.